geocarvalho/coffee-review-app/README.md

 ### 📝 Review Management
 - **Comprehensive Coffee Tracking**: Record bean name, origin, roaster, roast level, and brewing method
 - **Star Rating System**: Rate aroma, acidity, body, sweetness, aftertaste, and balance with intuitive star ratings (⭐ to ⭐⭐⭐⭐⭐)
+- **General Score**: Automatic calculation of the mean score from all individual ratings
 - **Photo Support**: Add photos to your reviews for visual reference
 - **Rich Comments**: Write detailed notes about your coffee experience